UNSW Library Collection Development Strategy

 Licence terms

 Materials will not be acquired where licence terms cannot be adhered to by UNSW Library or where acceptable licence terms cannot be negotiated.
-For example, the Library will not acquire resources that have licence agreements specifically restricting interlibrary loans, cannot be included in Course Resource systems, or provides access that is different to or more restrictive than the student experience.
+For example, the Library will not acquire resources that have licence agreements specifically restricting interlibrary loans, cannot be included in Course Resource systems, or provides access that is different to or more restrictive than the students' experience.

 Donations